 Depreciation methods, useful lives and residual values are reviewed periodically, including at each financial year end.
+The useful lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology.

-Advances paid towards the acquisition of property, plant and equipment outstanding at each balance sheet date and the cost of assets not ready to use before such date are disclosed under 'Capital work-inprogress'.
+Advances paid towards the acquisition of property, plant and equipment outstanding at each balance sheet date and the cost of assets not ready to use before such date are disclosed under 'Capital work-in-progress'.
 Subsequent expenditures relating to property, plant and equipment is capitalized only when it is probable that future economic benefits associated with these will flow to the Group and the cost of the item can be measured reliably.
 Repairs and maintenance costs are recognized in the statement of comprehensive income when incurred.
 The cost and related accumulated depreciation are eliminated from the financial statements upon sale or retirement of the asset and the resultant gains or losses are recognized in net profit in the consolidated statement of comprehensive income.